Meet The Speaker

 Joe Foley

-Joe Foley is Professor and Department Head of Chemistry at Drexel University.
-He earned a B.S in Chemistry and Chemical Physics from Centre College of Kentucky and his Ph.D. in Chemistry from the University of Florida under the mentorship of John Dorsey.
-He conducted research at National Institute for Standards and Technology (NIST) for 2 years as a National Research Council Postdoctoral Fellow.
-While on sabbatical in 2006-2007 he was a Visiting Professor of Chemistry in the Institute of Pharmaceutical Technology at the University of Frankfurt (Germany), and during 2015-2016 he was a Visiting Fellow in the Australian Centre for Research on Separation Science (ACROSS) at the University of Tasmania in Hobart.
+Joe Foley is Professor Emeritus of Chemistry at Drexel University.
+A tenured Full Professor at Drexel since 1998, he served as Department Head from September 2020 to August 2025.
+He received his Ph.D. in Chemistry from the University of Florida and conducted research at National Institute for Standards and Technology (NIST) for 2 years as a National Research Council Postdoctoral Fellow.
+He was an Assistant Professor at Louisiana State University and an Associate and Full Professor at Villanova University before moving to Drexel in 1998.
+While on sabbatical in 2006-2007 he was Visiting Professor of Chemistry in the Institute of Pharmaceutical Technology at the University of Frankfurt (Germany), and during 2015-2016 was a Visiting Fellow in the Australian Centre for Research on Separation Science (ACROSS) at the University of Tasmania in Hobart.